 GRAVITATION AND ITS PLACE IN PHYSICS

 1.1.
-Historical development of knowledge about gravity
+Development of knowledge about nature, universe, gravity

 1.2.
 Newton's law of gravitation